 Chateau Margaux

-2014 Pavillon Rouge tasted strong and meaty with fine bite and grip, fine acidity, fine balance and firm aftertaste.
+2014 Pavillon Rouge tasted strong and meaty with fine bite, grip, acidity, balance, and firm aftertaste.
 91-92p.

-2014 Margaux (36% of the harvest, 90% Cabernet Sauvignon, 5% Merlot, 3% Cabernet Franc and 2% Petit Verdot) was strong, oaky, fresh and with a peppery taste.
+2014 Margaux (36% of the harvest, 90% Cabernet Sauvignon, 5% Merlot, 3% Cabernet Franc and 2% Petit Verdot) was strong, oaky, fresh, and peppery.
 Clearly to see that Cabernet Sauvignon ruled here.
 Very deep and with a stunning finish.
 It will take years and years for this wine to mature.
 95-96p.

-2014 Pavillon Blanc displayed splendid aroma of acacia flower, lemon and green apple, great acidity and intensity, harmonious and with a long aftertaste.
+2014 Pavillon Blanc displayed a splendid aroma of acacia flower, lemon, and green apple, with great acidity and intensity, harmonious and with a long aftertaste.
 Very impressive wine indeed.
 93+p.

 Palmer

-As everyone in Bordeaux, Palmer was blessed by perfect weather conditions in 2014, which allowed to produce truly remarkable wines here.
-This property has worked with its biodynamic approach for several years and was trying to reduce the level of sulfur in its wines.
-During harvest 2014 it was decided not to add any sulfur to grapes.
-They are sure at Palmer, that this biodynamic approach has resulted in wines getting better expression of themselves in 2014.
+Like everyone in Bordeaux, Palmer was blessed by perfect weather conditions in 2014, which allowed us to produce truly remarkable wines here.
+This property has worked with its biodynamic approach for several years and was trying to reduce the sulfur level in its wines.
+During harvest in 2014, it was decided not to add any sulfur to grapes.
+They are sure at Palmer that this biodynamic approach has resulted in wines getting better expression of themselves in 2014.

-2014 Alter Ego (52% Merlot, 35% Cabernet Sauvignon and 13% Petit Verdot) displayed intense spicy fruit, splendid acidity, fleshy tannin, splendid structure, depth and long meaty finish.
+2014 Alter Ego (52% Merlot, 35% Cabernet Sauvignon and 13% Petit Verdot) displayed intense spicy fruit, splendid acidity, fleshy tannin, structure, depth, and long meaty finish.
 92p.

-2014 Palmer (45% Merlot, 49% Cabernet Sauvignon and 6% Petit Verdot) was big and corpulent wine with great richness, high acidity, strong backbone, great depth and long, long finish.
-At the same time, it was powerful and elegant wine with a sophisticated touch.
-Among top wines in this vintage.
+2014 Palmer (45% Merlot, 49% Cabernet Sauvignon and 6% Petit Verdot) was a big and fleshy wine with great richness, high acidity, strong backbone, depth, and a long, long finish.
+At the same time, it was a powerful and elegant wine with a sophisticated touch.
+Among the top wines in this vintage.
 96p.

 Latour

-2014 Pauillac - fruity, silky fruit and silky tannin, very good ripeness and balance.
+2014 Pauillac - fruity, silky fruit and tannin, good ripeness and balance.
 89p.

 2014 Latour - more elegant than powerful, nose better than palate at the moment, velvety fruit and tannin, rich, smooth aftertaste.
 Up to 1.Growth standard.
 95+p.

-2008 Les Forts de Latour - displayed fine spicy nose of blackcurrants, fine acidity, strong structure and firm aftertaste.
+2008 Les Forts de Latour - displayed a fine spicy nose of blackcurrants, fine acidity, strong structure, and firm aftertaste.
 Superb effort.
 91p.

-2003 Latour - this wine is beginning to show its age, truffy with plummy character.
+2003 Latour - this wine is beginning to show its age, truffy with a plummy character.
 94p.

 Lafite Rothschild

-Charles Chevallier was very satisfied with the 2014 vintage, He told us that Haut Medoc avoided huge rain in September, which fell over Pomerol, giving 80 mm in one single day.
+Charles Chevallier was delighted with the 2014 vintage; He told us that Haut Medoc avoided massive rain in September, which fell over Pomerol, giving 80 mm in one day.

 2014 Carruaders de Lafite (58% Cabernet Sauvignon + 42% Merlot) - silky fruit and tannin, fleshy, strong backbone, very good finish.
 90-91p.

-2014 Duhart Milon splendid acidity, fruity, very precise and complex, crisp finish.
+2014 Duhart Milon splendid acidity, fruity, precise and complex, crisp finish.
 91p.

-2014 Lafite Rothschild (87% Cabernet Sauvignon, 10% Merlot and 3% Cabernet Franc) - closed and oaky, but there are enough ingredients to make this wine a staggering one.
+2014 Lafite Rothschild (87% Cabernet Sauvignon, 10% Merlot, and 3% Cabernet Franc) - closed and oaky, but there are enough ingredients to make this wine staggering.
 95+p.

 Pontet Canet